 Many university organizations in the US have robust calendars celebrating, honoring, and educating their fellow students about African American culture.
 Louisiana State University’s Black History Month Student Committee organizes a month-long series of events that includes open mic nights, jazz brunches, and a lecture series.

 Lunar New Year — celebrated by many Asian cultures, usually between late January and mid-February, depending on the lunar calendar — marks the turning point from winter to spring.
 While each culture has its unique ways of ringing in the New Year, it is generally considered a time to celebrate with family and close friends.

 The Auburn Global students at Auburn University celebrate Lunar New Year with lots of great food and red envelopes stuffed with prizes.
 The Friendship Association of Chinese Students and Scholars at the University of South Carolina hosted Chinese New Year 2020 festivities on campus with food from local Chinese restaurants, student performances, and fun cultural activities.

 March is dedicated to celebrating women’s achievements and contributions to society, which are often underrepresented in American history books.
 In addition to recognizing female historical figures, scientists, and artists, the National Women’s History Alliance picks an annual theme for each Women’s History Month.
-The theme for 2020 was “Valiant Women of the Vote.”
+The theme for 2021 is “Valiant Women of the Vote.”
 Learn more about Women’s History Month.